Gospel-py/Bank-Churn-Prediction-Project/README.md

 - **Exited (Exited)**: The target variable indicating whether the customer has churned (1 if yes, 0 if no).

 These features provide valuable insights into various aspects of customer behavior and demographics, which are instrumental in predicting customer churn.

+## Results:

+### Model Performance:

+After training and evaluating multiple machine learning algorithms, the Random Forest Classifier emerged as the top-performing model for predicting customer churn.
+Here are the key performance metrics obtained during evaluation:

+- **Area Under the ROC Curve (AUC)**: [Insert AUC value here]
+- **F1-score**: [Insert F1-score value here]
+- **Accuracy**: [Insert accuracy value here]

+### Visualizations:

+Below is a screenshot showcasing the performance of the Random Forest Classifier in the notebook:

+### Interpretation:

+- **Feature Importance**: Analysis of feature importance revealed [mention key features here] as the most influential factors in predicting churn behavior.

+### Conclusion:

+The results demonstrate the efficacy of the Random Forest Classifier in predicting customer churn, providing banks with a valuable tool for proactive churn management and customer retention efforts.